The Routes API lets you request information about traffic

 Example Polyline rendering

 The users of Maps SDK have the opportunity of defining a customized mapping logic between the speed categories and the polyline rendering schemas.
-As an example, one might decide to display "NORMAL" speed as a thick blue line on the map while "SLOW" speed might be displayed as a thick orange line, and so on.
+As an example, one might decide to display "NORMAL" speed as a thick blue line on the map while "SLOW" speed might be displayed as a thick orange line, for example.

 The following snippets add a thick blue polyline with geodesic segments from Melbourne to Perth.
 For more information, see Customizing appearances (for Android) and Customize the Polyline (for iOS).